UNIVERSE-HPC/course-material/high_performance_computing/parallel_computers/04_practical.md

       license: CC-BY-4.0
 ---

-So far the code examples we've looked at and submitted have been limited to serial computation.
+So far the code examples we've run have been limited to serial computation.
-Building on what we've learned so far, the next lesson will look at how we achieve parallel computations using both shared and distributed memory approaches.
+Building on what we've learned so far, this lesson will look at parallel computations using both shared and distributed memory approaches.
-To get us started, let's look at how we can compile and run parallel code versions of our "Hello world" example using shared and distributed memory frameworks, MPI (Message Passing Interface) and OpenMP (Open Multi-processing), which are both heavily used in HPC applications and we'll cover in more detail later on.
+To get started, let's look at how we can compile and run parallel code versions of our "Hello world" example using both shared and distributed memory frameworks, MPI (Message Passing Interface) and OpenMP (Open Multi-processing), which are both heavily used in HPC applications and are covered in detail later on.

 ## Part 1: Shared Memory Parallelism Using OpenMP

-OpenMP uses a shared memory approach to parallelism, allowing simultaneous computations to be spread over multiple threads within a process.
+OpenMP uses a shared memory approach to parallelism, allowing simultaneous computations to be spread over multiple threads.

-This threaded example runs on as many threads on a node as you allow it to.
+These threads can be run an any number of cpu-cores.

-You'll notice the code below is a little more complex than our original Hello world example, with OpenMP making use of compiler directives (`#pragma`) to inform the compiler how to parallelise certain parts of the code when building an executable.
+You'll notice the code below is more complex than the original Hello world example, with the addition of compiler directives (`#pragma`) which openMP uses to inform the compiler how to parallelise sections of the code when it builds the executable.

 Add this code to a new file `helloWorldThreaded.c`: